alonitac/DevOpsBootcampUPES/tutorials/aws_s3.md

 4. In **Bucket name**, enter a DNS-compliant name for your bucket.

    The bucket name must:
    + Be unique across all of Amazon S3.
    + Be between 3 and 63 characters long.
    + Not contain uppercase characters.
    + Start with a lowercase letter or number.

 5. In **Region**, choose the AWS Region where you want the bucket to reside.

    Choose the Region where you provisioned your EC2 instance.

 6. Under **Object Ownership**, leave ACLs disabled.

-   **ACLs disabled**
-   +  **Bucket owner enforced \(default\)** – ACLs are disabled, and the bucket owner automatically owns and has full control over every object in the bucket\.
-ACLs no longer affect access permissions to data in the S3 bucket\.
-The bucket uses policies exclusively to define access control\.

 By default, ACLs are disabled\.
 A majority of modern use cases in Amazon S3 no longer require the use of ACLs\.
 We recommend that you keep ACLs disabled, except in unusual circumstances where you must control access for each object individually\.
-For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

-   **ACLs enabled**
-   + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.

 8. Enable Default encryption with `SSE-S3` encryption type.

 9. Choose **Create bucket**.

-You've created a bucket in Amazon S3.

 ## Upload objects to S3 bucket from an EC2 instance

 In modern cloud-based applications, S3 is often used as a central data store, while EC2 instances are used to run the application logic.
 When end-users interact with the application, the application processes the user input and reads or writes data to S3 on their behalf.

 For instance, in a photo-sharing application like Instagram, users upload their photos via the web application.
 The application backend then manages the storage and retrieval of the photos from S3, allowing for efficient storage and delivery of the content.

 ![](../.img/ec2-s3.png)

 By this means, uploading object to S3 using the web console is useless.
 We are interested in communicating with S3 from within EC2 instance, either via the `aws` cli, or Python code.

 **Disclaimer:** This is not going to work.
 Your EC2 instance has to have permissions to operate in S3.

-1. Connect to your instance over SSH.
+1. Connect to your EC2 instance over SSH.
-2. Read the [examples](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html#examples) in AWS code and write a command to upload (`put-object`) in your S3 bucket.
+2. Read the [examples](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html#examples) in AWS code and write a command to upload (`put-object`) in your S3 bucket (you may need to install the `aws` cli on your machine).
 3. Got `Unable to locate credentials.` or `Access Denied`? follow the next section...

 ### Attach IAM role to your EC2 Instance with permissions over S3

 To access an S3 bucket from an EC2 instance, you need to create an IAM role with the appropriate permissions and attach it to the EC2 instance.
 The role should have policies that grant the necessary permissions to read from and write to the S3 bucket, and the EC2 instance needs to be launched with this IAM role.
 IAM role will be taught soon.
 But for now, just follow the instructions below.